effectfully-ou/sketches/a-law-breaking-hack/README.md

 Don't do any of that at home.

-If you liked this post and appreciate the effort, consider becoming a [sponsor](https://github.com/sponsors/effectfully-ou) (starts from 1$).
+If you liked the post and appreciate the effort, consider [sponsoring](https://github.com/sponsors/effectfully-ou) this blog (starts from 1$).